stanislavsukharev/epam-atm-js-intermediate/README.md

 ## Running Tests

-# Run tests in Chromium only
+Run tests in Chromium only:

 `npm run test:playwright`

-# Run tests in all browsers
+Run tests in all browsers:

 `npm run test:playwright:all`

 ## Technologies Used